Knowledge of the lung anatomy is essential for understanding HRCT.

 Tree-in-bud almost always indicates the presence of:

-- Endobronchial spread of infection (TB, MAC, any bacterial bronchopneumonia)
+- Endobronchial spread of infection: TB, MAC or any bacterial bronchopneumonia.

-- less often, an airway disease associated primarily with mucus retention (allergic bronchopulmonary aspergillosis, asthma).
+- less often, an airway disease associated primarily with mucus retention like allergic bronchopulmonary aspergillosis and asthma.

 On the left a tree-in-bud is seen.